 1. Handwriting Warm-Up Exercises

-It is always best to begin with handwriting warm up exercises prior to begining the handwriting activities.
+It is always best to begin with handwriting warm-up exercises prior to beginning the handwriting activities.

 Try these at home or in the classroom.

 - Chair Sit-Ups: While sitting in a chair, place kids hands on either side of hips, have them push down and raise their bodies off the chair.

 - Hand Press: Have kids press their flat palms down hard on their desktops.

 - Hand Rubs: Have kids briskly rub their hands together warming them up and massaging them